 The bar chart above illustrates how past management of the woods has perpetuated the condensed initial establishment phase-resulting in the current limited spread of tree ages.
-Some of the original pine plantings and broadleaf belts remain, as does the pre-Forestry Commission broadleaf woodland.
+Some of the original pine plantings and broadleaf belts remain.

 The design brief is to 'smooth' the felling of the second rotation so that the age class distribution becomes more evenly spread over a period of 60 to 70 years.
 This equates, approximately, to a rotation of trees and will move the forest forward on a more sustainable basis.